-Number one.
-God’s will of command is revealed finally and decisively only in the Bible.
-Finally and decisively, very important words.
-God’s will of command is revealed with final and decisive authority only in the Bible and we must have a renewed mind in order to see it, because if you go to the Bible without having a renewed mind you will find a way to distort and evade self denial, love, purity, the command that Jesus be supremely satisfied.
+Finally, and decisively, very important words.
+God’s will of command is revealed with final and decisive authority only in the Bible.
+And we must have a renewed mind in order to see it, because if you go to the Bible without having a renewed mind you will find a way to distort and evade self-denial, love, purity, and the command that Jesus be supremely satisfied.
 We must have the Holy Spirit illumining, transforming.
-The Holy Spirit brings us Christ exalting truth and from inside he works truth embracing humility.
+The Holy Spirit brings us Christ-exalting truth and, from inside, he works truth-embracing humility.
 This has got to happen.
-Or you go to the Bible and you can blow off all kinds of things or twist them so that they fit your own self exalting passions.
+Or you go to the Bible and you can blow-off all kinds of things or twist them so that they fit your own self-exalting passions.

 My biggest challenge is: Piper, be new.
 Be new.
 Just get at the core of my being.
 If there is any stuff, junk, pride, left down there that is just causing the stuff to come out unbidden and unplanned, get at me down here, Lord.
 That is the only hope, isn’t it?

 So, concluding exhortation: Immerse yourself in God’s Word.
 Saturate your mind with it.
 I don’t know another way.
 I am 58.
 Three years ago, I said to the staff at a January meeting, at age 56: I want to give my life to memorizing like I have never memorized before.
 I will say that even stronger right now.
 I am into mega-Bible memorization.
 I don’t know another way to saturate, transform, shape, alter, bring my mind into conformity to the mind of Christ than by memorizing and meditating upon his word.
 So I don’t think you have a chance of a snowball in hell to be holy and avoid that kind of language if you don’t meditate on the word of God a lot.
 So immerse yourself in the Bible.
 Get serious about a renewed mind.

 Find other recent and popular Ask Pastor John episodes.